ni5arga/login-template/README.md

 # Login Template

-This is a simple login template built using HTML, CSS, and Tailwind CSS for a modern and attractive UI.
+This is a simple login template built using HTML, CSS, and JS for a modern and attractive UI.

 ## Usage